Improper Debt Collection Practices

 - Harassing communications

-If you believe you have been subject to improper debt collection practices, get in contact with one of our attorneys to discuss your rights.
+If you believe you have been subject to improper debt collection practices, please reach out to Cohelan Khoury & Singer by calling (800) 724-4157, or contact us online.
+Schedule your free consultation today with one of our attorneys to discuss your rights.